🔻 Tags ≠ Hashtags + Groups vs. Sections Explained

 It all starts by tagging your posts

-When you go to post, click post Settings or Continue, and you’ll see Add tags.
-That’s right: This is not the time to enter a bunch of keywords/hastags.
+When you go to post, click Post Settings or Continue, and you’ll see Add tags.
+That’s right: This is not the time to enter a bunch of keywords/hashtags.
 It’s where you enter a group name, e.g., STARTER PATHWAY.

 Set up groups on your homepage